 The MBA from DWU is offered 100% online.
-The MDiv from United includes two 3-day ministry retreats, with the remaining courses available online.
+The MDiv from United includes two 3-day ministry retreats, with the remaining courses available online, though students must check with their own denominational leadership regarding residency requirements for ordination.
 Depending on the program track, students will require as few as three years to finish both degrees.

 DWU is a private, liberal arts university associated with the Dakotas Conference of the United Methodist Church, that is rooted in four values: lifelong learning, leadership development, faith exploration and genuine service to others.
 For more information about Dakota Wesleyan University, go to www.dwu.edu.

 United Theological Seminary is a graduate professional school of The United Methodist Church.
 For the past 150 years, it has prepared men and women to become faithful and fruitful Christian leaders who make disciples of Jesus Christ.
 On-campus and online learning options provide access to master’s and doctoral theological degrees or continuing education.
 Visit www.united.edu for more information.